Urban Wildland Half Marathon & 5K was founded in 2003 to save the

 Familia Primary School Kanan Kaax Model Teaching Garden in Cayo,

-Belize.
+Belize, where they teach kids about hardwood tree gardening.
 Dominant Maya forest trees, like Mahogany, Zapote, Jobo,

 Chicle, and many others, capture tons of CO2.
 The garden is used